Level/leveldown/README.md

 # NOTICE

-This is an experimental fork of leveldown using prebuild binaries to avoid the compile step when install from npm.
+This is an experimental fork of leveldown using prebuild binaries to avoid the compile step when installing from npm.
-To use this fork by do
+To use this fork do

 ```
 npm install leveldown-prebuilt